-There are three main types of green roof systems, extensive, semi-intensive and intensive.
+There are two main types of green roof systems, extensive, semi-intensive and intensive.

 The types of plant materials used is dependent on climate, irrigation, maintenance, depth of media, and how the green space will be used.
 Shallow roof media requires more drought resistant plants such as sedums.
 Deep roof media expands the range of plants that can be used.
 Shrubs and trees are often included in intensive roof systems.